MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-authentication-connectivity-issues.md

 - **Credential guard is enabled** - This scenario indicates that the Credential Guard feature is enabled on a Windows system and is used to create a secure environment to store sensitive information.
 However, in certain situations, this feature might cause authentication issues.

-  **Solution:** To resove this issue, ask a domain administrator to set up constrained delegation.
+  **Solution:** To resolve this issue, ask a domain administrator to set up constrained delegation.
 For more information, see [Considerations and known issues when using Credential Guard](/windows/security/identity-protection/credential-guard/considerations-known-issues).

 - **Local security subsystem errors** - When you experience local security subsystem errors, particularly those that are linked to LSASS becoming unresponsive, it might indicate underlying issues that affect authentication.